akauppi/GroundLevel-firebase-es/DEVS/Wishes for npm.md

 # Wishes for `npm`

+*Don't take these seriously.
+The author sees the future of the repo being such that `Makefile`s and Docker run the show.
+The developer doesn't even need to have `npm` (or other package managers) installed.
+This gives us the freedom to change the package manager (to `pnpm`, `yarn` or something really modern, like Bun?) because it's become an implementation detail.*

+*Thus, we shouldn't worry about what `npm` offers or doesn't.*

 ## Workspaces

 >This repo started work without workspaces.
 The subrepos linked to each other using `file:` like this (from `app-deploy-ops/package.json`):